 With your stomach satisfied and arms filled with shopping bags, it’s time to hop back on the train and head back.

 Of course, this is just the tip of what Daejeon has to offer, but not to worry!
-Since Year of Daejeon Visit has only just started, there’ll be plenty more opportunities for you to discover the rest of Daejeon.
+When you visit, there’ll be plenty more opportunities for you to discover the rest of Daejeon.